guenchi/json/README.md

 when it's a procedure, it match all of keys with this procedure in this layer.

-use to passe a procedure to specified location of json to modify the value of a key.
+the procedure must accept one argument (key) and return boolean.

+"value" may be a value or a procedure.

+when it's a value, it will directly replace the old one's.

-the procedure must accept one argument (old value of key) and return a new value to replace.
+when it's a procedure, it must accept one argument (old value of key) and return a new value to replace.